Policies regarding Students

-All materials for posting must be approved and stamped with a removal date at an information desk in Warren Hall, Taylor Down Under or the Festival.
+All materials for posting must be approved and stamped with a removal date at an information desk in Madison Union, Taylor Down Under or the Festival.

-A JMU student, faculty or staff member, or student organization must sponsor all posters and flyers.
+A JMU department or student organization must sponsor all posters and flyers.
 The name of the JMU contact person must appear on the poster.
 A name is not necessary if an academic office or department sponsors the poster or flyer.

 Posters/flyers without a specific event date will be stamped for two weeks.